pombredanne/centidb/docs/index.rst

     engine = centidb.support.ListEngine()
     store = centidb.Store(engine)

-:py:class:`Stores <centidb.Store>` manage metadata for a set of collections, along with any registered encodings and counters.
-Multiple :py:class:`Collections <centidb.Collection>` may exist, each managing independent sets of records, much like an SQL table.
-Let's create a people
+:py:class:`Stores <Store>` manage metadata for a set of collections, along with any registered encodings and counters.
+Multiple :py:class:`Collections <Collection>` may exist, each managing independent sets of records, like an SQL table.
+Let's create a ``people``
 collection:

 ::